 I really like Eastern Europe and so, naturally, Romania was a country that I looked into.
 The more I researched it though, the more I found that I wanted to see.
 So, fairly quickly, Romania moved to the top of my travel wish list.

-I believe many visitors expect all of Romania to be gray and grim and, yes, there are a few parts of Bucharest that look like this.
+I believe many visitors expect all of Romania to be grey and grim, and, yes, there are a few parts of Bucharest that look like this.
 However, Romania has so many layers that are the complete opposite of that stereotype from the Danube Delta to the Carpathian Mountains to the plains in the east to the small rural villages in Transylvania.
 It is really a tremendously diverse country.
 No matter what one is into – from history to hiking – there will be something in Romania for them.

 Although Romanians can seem somewhat reserved to outsiders, don’t be put off by that exterior.
 They are extremely helpful and friendly.
 As an example of this, our car broke down in the middle of nowhere just as it was getting dark and a heavy storm was moving in.
-This was not a good situation because there was just nothing around at all and it was already extremely cold.
-However, at considerable inconvenience to themselves, the first person that passed by stopped and helped us get the car to an auto repair shop.
+This was not a good situation because there was just nothing around at all, and it was already extremely cold.
+However, at considerable inconvenience to themselves, the first person who passed by stopped and helped us get the car to an auto repair shop.
 Then, the owner of the auto repair shop stayed open late to get our car fixed.
-He charged us a very, very reasonable price for the work and we were able to be on our way again the same evening.
+He charged us a very, very reasonable price for the work, and we were able to be on our way again the same evening.
 So, for that experience alone, I shall always be grateful to the people of Romania.

 Unfortunately, given the language barrier, we were unable to get close enough to any Romanians to form a lasting connection.
 Hand gestures and smiles can only take one so far.